 Janus Capital seeks to vote proxies in the best interest of its shareholders and without regard to any other relationship that Janus Capital or an affiliate may have with the issuer or personnel of the issuer.
-Janus Henderson's Proxy Voting Policy and Procedures (the "Proxy Voting Procedures") apply to Janus Capital's proxy voting on behalf of the Portfolios (other than U.S. Low Volatility Portfolio) and set forth how proxy voting policy is developed, how proxy votes are cast, how conflicts of interest are addressed, and how the proxy voting process is overseen.
+Janus Henderson's Proxy Voting Policy and Procedures (the "Proxy Voting Procedures") apply to Janus Capital's proxy voting on behalf of the Portfolios and set forth how proxy voting policy is developed, how proxy votes are cast, how conflicts of interest are addressed, and how the proxy voting process is overseen.
 The Proxy Voting Procedures include proxy voting guidelines (the "Guidelines") that outline how Janus Capital generally votes proxies on securities held by the portfolios Janus Capital manages.